MobleyLab/chemper/docs/api/index.rst

 .. _single_mol_smirks: ../../examples/single_mol_smirks.ipynb

-Here is a brief usage example for creating the SMIRKS pattern for the bond between the two carbon atoms in ethene including atoms one bond away from the indexed atoms.
-The indexed atoms are the two carbon atoms at indices 0 and 1 in the molecule, which are specified with the tuple `(0,1)`.
+Here is a brief usage example for using ``ChemPerGraph`` to create a SMIRKS pattern.
+In this case, we want to create a pattern for the carbon-carbon bond in ethene.
+The carbon atoms have the indices 0 and 1 in the molecule, specified using the tuple `(0,1)`.
-These atoms are assigned to SMIRKS indices ``:1`` and ``:2`` respectively.
+These atoms are assigned to SMIRKS indices `:1` and `:2` respectively.
-The variable `layers` tells `ChemPerGraph` to include atoms up to 1 bond away from the indexed atoms.
+In this example, we also include atoms up to one bond away from the indexed atoms by specifying the variable ``layers`` be set to `1`.

 .. literalinclude:: fragment_example.py
     :language: python